 For Non-European Researchers

-This page is also available in Chinese (中文), Arabic (AR), Japanese (日本語), Russian (РУС), Spanish (ES), Portuguese (PT) and German (DE).
+This page is also available in Chinese (中文), Arabic (AR), Japanese (日本語), Russian (РУС), Spanish (ES), Portuguese (PT), German (DE) and Korean (한국어).
 Please click and select from right-hand side corner of this page.

 ERC grants are becoming more and more internationally recognised as awards for scientific excellence.